waynodiablo/Oystercard/pills/sinatra_1.md

 ![alt text](https://github.com/makersacademy/course/blob/master/pills/images/sinatra/sinatra_basic_4.png)

+A good time to commit your code, push it to Github (:pill: [Version Control with Git](https://github.com/makersacademy/course/blob/master/pills/git.md)), and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:

 However, this image, as lovely as it is, is a bit dull.
 Real web pages have something else in them that makes them look good: CSS.

 CSS stands for Cascading Style Sheets.
 It's a language that describes what HTML elements should look like when they are rendered by the browser.
 For example, let's add some CSS code to create a border around the **div** that contains our image.